 According to new research methane emissions must be reduced by up to 45% in this decade to try to achieve global warming management goals.

 The report, which involves researchers from the Stockholm Environment Institute (SEI) of the University of York, is very categorical.
-There is no more time, if you do not start immediately, the Paris agreement is totally lost.
+There is no more time, if you do not start immediately, the Paris Agreement is totally skipped.

 The research examines the costs and benefits of air and climate pollution that would follow methane mitigation.
 A 45% reduction would prevent each year 260.000 premature deaths, 775.000 asthma-related hospital visits, 73 billion lost work hours due to extreme heat e 25 million tons of lost crops.

-The co-author of the report, Dr. Johan Kuylenstierna area of SEI, said: “It is important to specifically focus on methane mitigation as part of climate action this decade, leading to further reductions until 2050.
-It is good that more and more countries are recognizing this.
-Reducing methane emissions is the main lever to slow the pace of global warming in the short term because it is relatively short-lived in the atmosphere ”.
+The co-author of the report, Dr. Johan Kuylenstierna area of SEI, said: "It is important to focus specifically on methane mitigation as part of climate action this decade, leading to further reductions until 2050.
+It is good that more and more countries are recognizing this. methane is the main lever for slowing the pace of global warming in the short term because it is relatively short-lived in the atmosphere. "

 This is a concern because methane is an extremely potent greenhouse gas, responsible for around 30% of warming since pre-industrial times.